glytoucan/glytoucan/system/name.md

 The formal and colloquial names of glycans are an important aspect of glycobiological research.
 Commonly used names are used to communicate chemical residues, monosaccharides, and structural patterns found in glycan structures.
 These names can differ between languages, organizations, and research groups for the same structure or pattern.
 As of this writing, there does not exist a de-facto standard for naming glycans.
 Even within the cheminfo organizations, there only exist proposals of standards.

 As a glycan repository, it is important for the system to be able to associate names and naming conventions to specific structures or structural patterns.
+This will allow for easier queries and recognizable associations for users and contributors.

 This document describes a system architecture designed to be flexible enough to handle contributions of names used by different organizations, as well as an attempt associate the formalizing standards that are or will be used by glycan and other biochemical researchers.